 Though they’ve been out of production for 30 years, Ruger’s “Security-Six” remains a legendary model, named for its six-round capacity (much like Ruger’s Single-Ten holds 10 rounds).
-Naturally, Ruger’s new Security-9 holds . . .
-Well, no. The new semi-automatic pistol holds 15+1 rounds of 9mm.
+Naturally, the new Ruger’s Security-9 holds . . .
+Well, no. The new semi-automatic double-action-only pistol holds 15+1 rounds of 9mm.
 Should we let that slide? . . .

 A prepper would.
 The Security-9 pairs with Ruger’s [more aptly-named] PC Carbine like a Louis Jadot 2015 Corton-Charlemagne Chardonnay with room temperature Fromager d’Affinois.
 The Security-9’s magazines fit straight into the PCC — as long as you’re using the Ruger magazine adapter, not the GLOCK mag adapter.